allfoxwy/UnitXP_SP3/README.md

 - Only those mobs in player's sight would receive a nameplate
 - If you move your camera really close, you could see through a wall for a short distance

-Lua nameplate addon would work out-of-box, no need to change anything.
+Third party Lua nameplate AddOns would work out-of-box, no need to change anything.

 By default this feature is enabled.
 You could toggle its switch:

 - `/script UnitXP("modernNameplateDistance", "enable");`

 - `/script UnitXP("modernNameplateDistance", "disable");`

+### Only show nameplate on target

+When fighting multiple enemies, nameplates sometimes get in the way because there could be too many of them.

+This mod adds a mode in which only target receives nameplate.

+It requires `Proper nameplates` feature to be also enabled.

+- `/script UnitXP("onlyTargetHasNameplate", "enable");`

+- `/script UnitXP("onlyTargetHasNameplate", "disable");`